Writer, poet and editor Candice Louisa Daquin

 Candice Louisa Daquin is a certified four-license trauma psychotherapist and a well-established literary editor.
 She has edited many socially-urgent activist projects including: We Will Not Be Silenced (#metoo); SMITTEN This Is What Love Looks Like (lesbian award-winning poetry); The Kali Project (Indian women poets); and As The World Burns (#BlackLivesMatter).
 As an ardent social justice feminist, her ongoing intention is to be the change she wants to see.

-Candice is Managing Editor with Lit Fox Books, in Austin Texas.
-Additionally she is a consultant editor with: Raw Earth Ink, and Queer Ink (supporting emerging Indian LGBTQi+ authors), and poetry editor for Tint Journal, The Pine Cone Review, Parcham Literary Magazine (India), Writers Resist, River Paw Press, and Life & Legends.
-She has co-judged The Northwind Writing Award for the last two years and is co-judge for The Silent River Poetry Prize as well as writing for World Literature Today, Different Truths and Borderless Journal, among others.
-Candice worked with Indie Blu(e) Publishing (an American feminist micro-press) as their Senior Editor for 7.5 years before the owner and Editor-in-Chief retired.
+Candice is Managing Editor with Lit Fox Books, in Austin Texas and Reviews Editor with Austin Poetry Review.
+Additionally she is Associate Editor for Life & Legends Magazine, a Consultant Editor with: Raw Earth Ink, and Queer Ink (supporting emerging Indian LGBTQi+ authors), and Poetry Editor for Tint Journal, Parcham Literary Magazine (India), and Writers Resist.
+She has co-judged The Northwind Writing Award (2026 is the third year) and was co-judge for The Silent River Poetry Prize and Earth Amulet Poetry Prize in 2025.
+She has also written for World Literature Today, Different Truths, Counter Currents and Borderless Journal.
+Candice worked with Indie Blu(e) Publishing (an American feminist micro-press) as their Senior Editor for 8 years.

 Through Tint Journal in Austria, Candice also mentors new bilingual writers writing in English, through an extensive editing and feedback program that enables writers to refine and hone their work, via a close-mentorship relationship.
 Her goal in any of these capacities has been to promote and highlight the necessity of diverse voices in literature, to counter biased systems of oppression.
 Her background teaching critical thinking at university level, has helped her be both a patient teacher and supportive editor.